thunderbird/webext-docs/theme.rst

 .. role:: permission

-The theme API allows customizing of visual elements of the browser.
+The theme API allows customizing of visual elements of Thunderbird.

 .. rst-class:: api-main-section